 - 1. The importance of preserving evidence that may assist in proving that the alleged criminal offense occurred or may be helpful in obtaining a protection order. - 2.
 How and to whom the alleged offense should be reported. - 3.
-Options about the involvement of law enforcement and campus authorities, including the victims options to: - Notify law enforcement authorities, including on-campus and local police; - Be assisted by campus authorities in notifying law enforcement authorities, if the victim chooses; or Dealing to petify law opforcement authorities - c.
-Decline to notify law enforcement authorities. - 4.
-The rights of victims and our institution's responsibility for orders of protection, no-contact orders, restraining orders, or similar lawful orders issued by a criminal, civil, or tribal court or by the institution. - Existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services available for victims, both within the USF System and in the community. - 6.
+Options about the involvement of law enforcement and campus authorities, including the victims options to: - Notify law enforcement authorities, including on-campus and local police; - b.
+Be assisted by campus authorities in notifying law enforcement authorities, if the victim chooses; orc.
+Decline to notify law enforcement authorities. - The rights of victims and our institution's responsibility for - orders of protection, no-contact orders, restraining orders, or similar lawful orders issued by a criminal, civil, or tribal court or by the institution. - Existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services available for victims, both within the USF System and in the community. - 6.
 Options for, and available assistance in, changing academic, living, transportation, and working situations ("protective measures").